garys-esri/geodev-dc-labs/runtime-workshop/exercises/macOS/Swift/Exercise 5 Routing.md

     ```
     init(
-        mapGraphics: AGSGraphicsOverlay,
+        graphics: AGSGraphicsOverlay,
         routeTask: AGSRouteTask,
         routeParameters: AGSRouteParameters) {
-        self.mapRouteGraphics = mapGraphics
+        self.routeGraphics = graphics
         self.routeTask = routeTask
         self.routeParameters = routeParameters
     }
     ```

 1. In `ViewController.init`, modify the instantiation of the `RoutingTouchDelegate` so that it takes a route task and a route parameters object.
 When instantiating the route task, set its ArcGIS Online username and password, and get the route parameters from the route task.
 But instantiate them in such a way that if getting the route parameters fails, both the route task and the route parameters are set to `nil`, as a signal to the rest of the code that routing is not available; in this case, also disable the routing button. _Note: in this exercise, we're naïvely hard-coding our username and password.
 Don't do that!
 It is too easy for someone to decompile your code.
 There are at least three better options: use an OAuth 2.0 user login, use an OAuth 2.0 app login (not supported in ArcGIS Runtime Quartz Beta 2, and presents a problem of its own since you shouldn't hard-code your client secret), or challenge the user for credentials.
 For now, since the exercise is about routing and not security, just hard-code the username and password.
-You can omit that line of code, and then the app will automatically prompt you for a username and password...every time you run the app._ Here is the code to use in `ViewController.init` instead of the one-line instantiation of `routingTouchDelegate` that you wrote before:
+You can omit that line of code, and then the app will automatically prompt you for a username and password...every time you run the app._ Here is the code to use in `ViewController.init` instead of the one-line instantiation of `routingTouchDelegate` objects that you wrote before:

     ```
     let routeTask = AGSRouteTask(url: URL(string: "http://route.arcgis.com/arcgis/rest/services/World/Route/NAServer/Route_World")!)
     // Don't share this code without removing plain text username and password!!!
     routeTask.credential = AGSCredential(user: "myUsername", password: "myPassword")
     routeTask.defaultRouteParameters { (routeParameters, err) in
+    var routingTouchDelegateMap: RoutingTouchDelegate? = nil
-        var routingTouchDelegate: RoutingTouchDelegate? = nil
+    var routingTouchDelegateScene: RoutingTouchDelegate? = nil
         if nil == routeParameters {
             self.button_routing.isEnabled = false
         } else {
-            routingTouchDelegate = RoutingTouchDelegate(mapGraphics: self.routingMapGraphics, routeTask: routeTask, routeParameters: routeParameters!)
+            routingTouchDelegateMap = RoutingTouchDelegate(graphics: self.routingMapGraphics, routeTask: routeTask, routeParameters: routeParameters!)
+            routingTouchDelegateScene = RoutingTouchDelegate(graphics: self.routingSceneGraphics, routeTask: routeTask, routeParameters: routeParameters!)
         }
+        self.routingTouchDelegateMap = routingTouchDelegateMap
-        self.routingTouchDelegate = routingTouchDelegate
+        self.routingTouchDelegateScene = routingTouchDelegateScene
     }
     ```